jeremitu/DeviceInterface/examples/SmartScopeSave/README.md

 # SmartScopeSave

-A copy of SmartScopeConsole and modified so it can save data to be imported in Sigrok.
+A copy of SmartScopeConsole and modified so it can save data.
+For example to be imported in Sigrok.

 Two file formats are supported: Value Change Dump (VCD) and Comma Seperated Values (CSV).

-It collects digital signals using the B-channel and saves them into a VCD file (called "smartscope.vcd").
-Trigger is set to 'L' on channel 'D0' and mode is set to 'Single'.
+Data can be collected in two modes:

+  * Analog, collect analog signals from both the analog channels.
+  * Digital, collect digital signals from the eight digital inputs.

 Command line options:

 ```
 Usage:
+  --analog              : perform acquisition of the two analog channels
+  --digital             : perform acquisition of the eight digital channels
   --csv                 : save in Comma Seperated Values file (CSV) format
   --vcd                 : save in Value Change Dump (VCD) format
    -i